Pavilion with food service, changing rooms, an information desk, and restrooms © Gregor Szielasko*

 Winsen

-CO2-neutral natural pool
+CO₂-neutral natural swimming pool

 Terrain and water treatment